bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Consolidate focus container and root container?

 # Current Gatsby fixes
-* Check that Overview, Carousel, and Lyric are good for all songs
+* Check that Overview, Carousel, and Lyric render well for all songs
 * Make efficient, such as removing extra classes, anchor extra text and underlines
-* Why does no songIndex page default to Grasshoppers as source HTML?!
 * If home page and stored song is Cremated, doublespeaker lines are weird.

 * URL replacement and redirects